Mar-Li/Information-Security-Server/README.md

 1. Update your jre to latest version 1.8.x, for we use Java GUI and swing library is different from previous versions.
 2. Download [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)
-   Extract the jar files from the zip and save them in _${JAVA_HOME}/jre/lib/security/_, it will cover original files. **This is critical, for default Java Cryptography policy only support 128-bit AES key.** While in our project, 256-bit session key in used for security concern. **Without this step, you will get a _java.security.InvalidKeyException_**.
+   Extract the jar files from the zip and save them in _${JAVA_HOME}/jre/lib/security/_, it will cover original files. **This is critical, for default Java Cryptography policy only supports 128-bit AES key.** While in our project, 256-bit session key in used for security concern. **Without this step, you will get a _java.security.InvalidKeyException_**.
-3. If your OS is Windows, you need to modify path format marked by _TODO_.
-4. The recommend IDE is _IntelliJ IDEA_ and _Eclipse_.
+3. The recommend IDE is _IntelliJ IDEA_ and _Eclipse_.

 ### Run the program